Inside the anti-abortion protests plaguing clinics amid buffer zone delays

 While Ms McDaid speaks to me inside the clinic, police sirens blast and red double-decker buses fly down Brixton Hill outside.
 The protesters I saw when I first arrived are no longer there, having swiftly packed up after refusing to do interviews with me, saying I must first seek permission from their head office.

-Over the 10 years she has worked at the clinic, Ms McDaid has been told she has “got blood” on her “hands” as well as people asking “how I sleep at night.”
+Over the 10 years she has worked at the clinic, Ms McDaid has been told she has “got blood” on her “hands” as well as people asking “how I sleep at night”.
 Encounters with protesters are “not something you ever get used to,” she reflects.

 Yet despite a change in the law, there appears to be little change on the ground.